ABOUT TRACYS TRAVELS IN TIME

 Now my daughter is grown and at university….I achieved my aim of showing her the world and by her 19th birthday she had been to Europe, Africa, Asia, North America and Australia.
 Not bad eh!

-SO what’s next for us?
+So what’s next for us?
 My 50’s!!

-Well we have recently relocated to Australia!
+We have recently relocated to Australia!
 My 7th country to live and work in so keep checking the blog for updates on our new life there!

 Follow my travels – past, present and future!
 I have some good stories to tell…and memories to make.